top of page

 After World War 1, Decoration Day was officially renamed to Memorial Day.

-It originally honored only those lost in the Civil War, but after World War I the commemoration included all American military personnel who died or were wounded in all wars.
+The holiday originally honored only those lost during the Civil War, but after World War I the commemoration included all American military personnel who died or were wounded in all wars.

 1968, Congress passed the Uniform Monday Holiday Act, which established Memorial Day as the last Monday in May.